Ratboi10101/Ultimate-nuke-mod/README.md

 A mod that adds nukes n stuff

 ## Icon images
-Nuclear Blast by kareemov from <a href="https://thenounproject.com/browse/icons/term/nuclear-blast/" target="_blank" title="Nuclear Blast Icons">Noun Project</a> for Hydrogen Bomb
+Nuclear Blast by kareemov for Hydrogen Bomb

-all (CC BY 3.0)
+All images are from https://thenounproject.com (CC BY 3.0)